Seayoung277/Jaccount-Captcha-CNN/README.md

  - Open the `trainer.html` page in Chrome/Chromium, enter the target accuracy and click `Start Training`.
 Training messages will be shown in the browser console, you can use `Ctrl+Shift+i` to open it.
  - When all Finished, the model data will be shown in the textarea, and click `Copy Data` to copy the data to clipboard, and paste it to a text file named `model_1.js`.
- - Copy this file to the `/plugin` folder and repoad the plugin.
+ - Copy this file to the `/plugin` folder and reload the plugin.
 Now you have your new model in place.

 ## Data Set
 The dataset used in this project is collected and labeled by myself in an [earlier project](https://github.com/seayoungzhang/jaccount-captcha-nn).
 The docs and codes there is a little bit chaos ...
 XD